simonmichael/hledger/doc/DOCS.md

 ### Update release notes on the website

-1. Cherry pick the latest release notes (`doc/relnotes.md`) from the release branch to master.
+1. Cherry pick the latest release notes (`doc/relnotes.md`) from the release branch to main.
-2. Push to the master branch on github.
+2. Push to the main branch on github.
 The website's "Release notes" page will update automatically.

 ### Diagrams